 - Listening Jing exercises.

-- Modifications that can alter the Primary Meridian Pair for specific exercises
+- Modifications that can alter the Primary Meridian Pair.

 - Taiji teachers/practitioners